thegreenwebfoundation/grid-aware-websites/README.md

     "gridAware": boolean, // A flag indicating if grid aware changes should be applied "region": "DE" // The country code of the region you'd like to get grid intensity data for "data": {
-          "mode": "renewables", // The energy source being used "minimumPercentage": 95, // The minimum percentage for that energy source before grid-awareness is set to true, "renewablePercentage": number, // Only returned when mode === "renewables".
+          "mode": "renewable", // The energy source being used "minimumPercentage": 95, // The minimum percentage for that energy source before grid-awareness is set to true, "renewablePercentage": number, // Only returned when mode === "renewables".
 Data from Electricity Maps for the current renewables percentage
         //   "lowCarbonPercentage": number, // Only returned when mode === "low-carbon".
 Data from Electricity Maps for the current low-carbon (renewables + nuclear) percentage,